Minneapolis Burst Fractures Attorney

 After any stabilizing surgery, some type of bracing is required for 8-10 weeks.
 Once the bracing is removed, physical therapy will be necessary to strengthen the trunk and lower extremities.

-Minnesota Spinal Injury Attorney
+Minneapolis Spinal Injury Attorney